Porzingis, Doncic lead Mavericks in rout over Spurs, 123-109

-SAN ANTONIO (AP)Kristaps Porzingis scored a season-high 32 points, Luka Doncic had 32 points, 15 assists and 12 rebounds and the Dallas Mavericks routed the San Antonio Spurs 123-109 on Friday night.
+SAN ANTONIO (AP)Kristaps Porzingis had a season-high 32 points, Luka Doncic had 32 points, 15 assists and 12 rebounds and the Dallas Mavericks routed the San Antonio Spurs 123-109 on Friday night.

-”Playing with Luka is extremely easy,” Porzingis said. ”He takes so much pressure off everybody else.
-Makes everybody else better and get more open looks.”

 Dallas clinched the season series against its intrastate rival with its third consecutive win over San Antonio in the season’s first 12 games.